Probabilistic Multilayer Networks: Conclusions

 We consider that a good starting point, of general applicability, can be based on the use of probabilistic inference and information theory to unveil the statistical dependency structure of such complex systems.
 This is so since such statistical dependence structure --as given by the joint probability distribution for the (large) set of random variables that best describes the system-- may naturally be cast (via mutual information measures) into a Markov random field that can be represented as a graph in the form of a complex network.\\

 A natural extension of the probabilistic graphical model approach just outlined to multidimensional settings is presented here within the formal framework of multilayer network theory.
-We have used this approach to disentangle and analyze the statistical dependence structure of two quite different complex systems of interest; namely a multidimensional gene regulatory network problem that considers post-transcriptional regulation by micro-RNAs, aside from the common gene regulation program.
-As is briefly shown, the probabilistic multilayer approach constitutes an effective analytical tool to dig into the complexities of such problems.
-Due to its general applicability and its relatively low computational complexity, we believe that probabilistic multilayer networks, as presented here, may constitute into a valuable method to analyze multiple context network structure with solid theoretical foundations in Big Data settings.
+We have used this approach to disentangle and analyze the statistical dependence structure of two quite different complex systems of interest; namely a multidimensional gene regulatory network problem that considers post-transcriptional regulation by micro-RNAs, aside from the common gene regulation program.\\